openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/habenularCommissure
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Habenular commissure' is a ventral commissure, commissure of diencephalon and thalamic fiber tract.
-It is part of the habenula and diencephalic white matter.
+   :definition: Is a ventral commissure, commissure of diencephalon and thalamic fiber tract.
+Is part of the habenula and the diencephalic white matter. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001909) ('is_a' and 'relationship')]
-   :description: A brain commissure that is situated in front of the pineal gland and connects the habenular nucleus on one side of the diencephalon with that on the other side.
+   :description: A brain commissure that is situated in front of the pineal gland and connects the habenular nucleus on one side of the diencephalon with that on the other side. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001909)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0104855
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001909#habenular-commissure-1
    :name: habenular commissure